Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Abstract

 \section{Abstract}

-Data-driven simulation of physical systems has recently kindled significant attention, where many neural models have been developed.
-In particular, mesh-based graph neural networks (GNNs) have demonstrated significant potential in predicting spatiotemporal dynamics across arbitrary geometric domains.
-However, the existing node-edge message passing mechanism in GNNs limits the model's representation learning ability.
-In this paper, we proposed a cell-embedded GNN model (aka CeGNN) to learn spatiotemporal dynamics with lifted performance.
-Specifically, we introduce a learnable cell attribution to the node-edge message passing process, which better captures the spatial dependency of regional features.
-Such a strategy essentially upgrades the local aggregation scheme from the first order (e.g., from edge to node) to a higher order (e.g., from volume to edge and then to node), which takes advantage of volumetric information in message passing.
-Meanwhile, a novel feature-enhanced block is designed to further improve the performance of CeGNN and relieve the over-smoothness problem, via treating the latent features as basis functions.
-The extensive experiments on various PDE systems and one real-world dataset demonstrate that CeGNN achieves superior performance compared with other baseline models, particularly reducing the prediction error with up to 1 orders of magnitude on several PDE systems.
+Data-driven learning of physical systems has kindled significant attention, where many neural models have been developed.
+In particular, mesh-based graph neural networks (GNNs) have demonstrated significant potential in modeling spatiotemporal dynamics across arbitrary geometric domains.
+However, the existing node-edge message-passing and aggregation mechanism in GNNs limits the representation learning ability.
+In this paper, we proposed a dual-module framework, Cell-embedded and Feature-enhanced Graph Neural Network (aka, CeFeGNN), for learning spatiotemporal dynamics.
+Specifically, we embed learnable cell attributions to the common node-edge message passing process, which better captures the spatial dependency of regional features.
+Such a strategy essentially upgrades the local aggregation scheme from first order (e.g., from edge to node) to a higher order (e.g., from volume and edge to node), which takes advantage of volumetric information in message passing.
+Meanwhile, a novel feature-enhanced block is designed to further improve the model's performance and alleviate the over-smoothness problem.
+Extensive experiments on various PDE systems and one real-world dataset demonstrate that CeFeGNN achieves superior performance compared with other baselines.